Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Geese must be under one year of age.

-• All market geese must be weighted and banded on the second Saturday of July at Hood River County Fairgrounds, 8 a.m. – 10:00 a.m. to be eligible for sale
+• All market geese must be weighted and banded on either of the small animal pre-fair weigh-in dates to be eligible for sale

 TURKEYS